 Lowering The Basement Floor & Installing Hydronic Radiant Heat

 Typically, dated basements aren’t the most welcoming spaces.
 Sure, they’re great spots to store your CSA fall bounty of root vegetables or a welcome environment for our spider-eating centipede friends.
-But, it’s not a place people tend to gravitate towards when they get together.
+But it’s not a place people tend to gravitate towards when they get together.

 Aside from design malleability, the concrete provided an ideal conduit for installing the hydronic radiant heat.
 Radiant floor heating is an energy-efficient feature that we installed in several projects, including Carmen House.
 Using hot water from a boiler, the radiant tubes heat the entire floor, with the warmth rising to heat the rest of the room.
 As an added luxury in the guest bathroom, we connected the radiant system to the heated towel bar — no more chilly towels!